2026 Pricing Data

 Does insurance cover facelift?

-Insurance coverage for facelift is: never.
+Insurance coverage for facelift is classified as: Not Covered.
 Facelifts are considered purely cosmetic and are never covered by insurance.

 What's the cheapest state for facelift?